 - User Guides

 - User Generated Content

 It is an enormous project to collect, collate, import and reconcile all of this electronic information outlined above.
 For the purposes of this discussion, we’ll assume that all of the content has at least been captured electronically or is available in some machine readable format.

 The first step is to ingest all of the source content.
 For a manual ingestion process, it can take a full time dedicated staff to collect and collate all of the content.
 However, artificial intelligence (AI) can now help to automate the ingestion process.
-AI does this by understanding learning what to look for in each source file type and then extracting and organizing the relevant content into a uniform output format.
+AI does this by understanding learning what to look for in each source file type and then extracting and organising the relevant content into a uniform output format.

 A new machine learning model is like a infant.
 It knows nothing.
 As the AI observes an operation, it can begin to learn how to extract the content on its own.
 Every AI machine learning model requires training data that has been tagged as the basis for learning.
 Generating training data can be a large part of the training process.
 A target data evaluation data set is also required to test the prediction accuracy of a model.
 A key requirement for any machine learning process is a large enough data set for training and evaluation before a model can be deployed to a production workflow process.